emhill/117-Su15/src/morea/11.oo/phw.md

 morea_labels:

 ---
-# Practice HW12: Objects in Python
+# HW11: Objects in Python

 In this practice HW you will implement the `Date` class we began during lecture.